 For forecasting and scenario testing

-Following the excitement of the Club of Rome’s Limits to Growth (that relies on computer simulations to argue that the Earth cannot sustain an exponential population growth).
-There seems to have been several attempts to start large-scale, real-time forecasting of social processes.
-The journal Simulation, mentions several attempts to a “world simulation” (see here and here).
-Recently, we could hear echoes of these attempts from FuturICT’s proposed “Living Earth simulator“.
-Scenario testing was also a motivation for simulation in management science who tried to simultaneously investigate the external and internal processes of a company
+Following the excitement of the Club of Rome’s Limits to Growth—which relies on computer simulations to argue that the Earth cannot sustain an exponential population growth—there seems to have been several attempts to start large-scale, real-time forecasting of social processes.
+The journal simulation, mentions several attempts at a “world simulation” (see here and here).
+Recently, we could hear echoes of these attempts from FuturICT’s proposed “Living Earth simulator.”
+Scenario testing was also a motivation for simulation in management science trying to simultaneously investigate the external and internal processes of a company